strukturag/libheif/README.md

 more recent API than the version in the `master` branch.
 Also install x265 and its development files if you want to use HEIF encoding.

-For AVIF support, make sure that libaom is installed.
+For AVIF support, make sure that libaom is installed in the system or compiled in the `third-party` directory.

 ### macOS